Linux and I2C (using LM73 Temperature Sensor as Slave)

 Implementing the device’s protocol in userspace is always possible for I2C devices.
 See the kernel documentation for detailed information - we are scratching only the surface here.

+Many devices are supported by Linux out of the box, and LM73 is no exception.
 The Linux kernel comes with a driver for LM73 (documentation).
 Sadly, Raspberry Pi OS does not package that driver, so you have to build your own kernel for this.

 Building the Kernel, Enabling LM73